HHK-ETH/electisec-block-quizzes/src/quiz-2/README.md

 ### Summary

 A new lending protocol has been deployed.
-They provide with it an insurance fund.
+They provide an in-house insurance fund.

 When the lending contract has some bad debt, funds that have been deposited into the insurance fund can be used to reimburse the bad debt positions.